Byout Renovations. The quality of work you need

 We Build Compliant Residential Work Across Niagara

-April 2026.
-Bill 23 and related Ontario regulations, municipal bylaws, and interpretations change.
-Confirm eligibility, zoning, and permit requirements with your municipality and qualified professionals before you build.
+Last updated July 2026.
+The Planning Act, regulations, municipal bylaws, and interpretations can change.
+Confirm eligibility, zoning, permit, and applicable-law requirements before you build.

 Ready to Start Your Renovation?